UK school directory

 Think of a school directory as a centralized hub of school information.
 Unlike in the US where you might focus on a specific school district, the UK system is a mix of local authority-run schools, academies, free schools, and independent schools.
 A directory brings all these options into one searchable place.

+Turning to the official government directory is often the moment everything clicks into place.
+Suddenly, you can see all the options within a specified radius, filter by age range, and see their latest inspection reports side-by-side.
 Using a directory saves you countless hours.
 Instead of visiting dozens of individual school websites, you get standardized, comparable data.
 It allows you to create an evidence-based shortlist, moving beyond word-of-mouth to see the actual performance data for yourself.

 Official vs. Independent Directories: Which Should You Trust?